growilabs/growi-docs/docs/dev/startup/dev-env.md

 # Getting Started

 ::: tip
-This chapter introduces development enviroment used in WESEEK, Inc.
+This chapter introduces development enviroment **specifically used in WESEEK, Inc**.
-Some tools and configurations are not required for developing GROWI.
+Generally, some of the tools and configurations are not required for developing GROWI.
 :::

 ## Set up Merge Tool